Filter

 filter_id & filter_mask == message_id & filter_mask

-The below examples demonstrate the use of filters using the Mask method.
+Below provides some practical examples of filters using the mask method.

 Example: Filter configuration which accepts one specific message ID: \(2000_{10} = 11111010000_2\).
 The filter ID is set to the value of the message ID to accept.
 The filter mask is set to all ones, such that all bits of the filter are considered, as given in (1).